qvr/nonraid/README.md

 ```
 Once the array is started, the nmd devices will be available as `/dev/nmdXp1`, where `X` is the slot number.
 They can then be formatted with your desired filesystem (XFS, BTRFS, ZFS, etc.) and mounted.
 > [!IMPORTANT]
-> If you are using ZFS, make sure there is no service (like `zfs-import-cache.service`) which can automatically import the ZFS pool(s) from raw `/dev/sdX` devices on boot, as this will cause the NonRAID parity to **silently** become invalid requiring a corrective parity check (`nmdctl check`).
+> If you are using ZFS, make sure there is no service (like `zfs-import-cache.service`) which can automatically import the ZFS pool(s) from raw `/dev/sdX` devices on boot, as this will cause the NonRAID parity to **silently** become invalid requiring a corrective parity check (`nmdctl check`). `nmdctl mount` imports ZFS pools with the option `cachefile=none` to avoid this particular `zfs-import-cache` issue.
 >
 > This of course also applies to any other filesystem too, they should never be directly mounted from the raw `/dev/sdX` devices.
 >